syntasso/kratix-docs/docs/main/05-reference/07-multidestination-management.md

 ---
-title: Multi-cluster management
+title: Multi-destination management
-sidebar_label: Multi-cluster management
+sidebar_label: Multi-destination management
 description: Learn more about how Kratix schedules Promises and Resources, and how you can control the scheduling process.
 ---

 One of the most powerful features of Kratix is having full control over the scheduling of work across extensive and diverse infrastructure.
-For example, this could be determining which Kubernetes cluster (or other infrastructure) a certain workload should be deployed to.
+For example, this could be determining which Kubernetes cluster or Terraform Enterprise instance a certain workload should be scheduled to.

 In Kratix, scheduling happens in two stages: